chocola-mint/VisualScriptingKai/README.md

 (Events > VS Kai > Test)

-A powerful debugging node that lets you run Visual Scripting code anytime, anywhere, by just double-clicking on it.
+A powerful debugging node that lets you run Visual Scripting code anytime, anywhere, by just clicking on the "Run" button.
 Use it as a way to test logic quickly.

 ### Function Nodes